 Formally trademarking a logo at the national level provides several benefits:

 Technically, these protections can't stop others from using your logo.
-However, registration gives you strong standing in court should another company claim they own the design.
+However, registration gives you strong standing in court should another company claim it owns the design.

 Importance of Trademarking for Your Brand